ibrahimhbaran/alarmee/README.md

 # Alarmee

 **Alarmee** is a Kotlin/Compose Multiplatform llibrary designed to simplify scheduling alarms and notifications on both Android and iOS platforms.
-With Alarmee, you can schedule one-time or repeating alarms and display platform-specific notifications seamlessly.
+With Alarmee, you can schedule one-time or repeating alarms, display platform-specific notifications, and now supports push notifications using Firebase Cloud Messaging (Android) and Apple Push Notification service (iOS).

 <br>